2020 Election Memes: The Funniest Political Jabs From Both Sides Of The Aisle

 — SELF (@SELFmagazine) November 2, 2020

-Members of the Democratic Party used the well-known “Distracted Boyfriend” meme to take a jab at the way the President handled the coronavirus.
-They recommended that Trump ignored the warning signs about the disease and instead focused on other less important things like golfing.
+Members of the Democratic Party used the well-known “Distracted Boyfriend” meme to take a jab at the way the president handled the coronavirus.
+They suggested that Trump ignored the warning signs about the disease and instead focused on other less important things like golfing.
 The snap also suggested that by doing so, he ignored the needs of the country.

 American Bridge is rolling out a six-figure digital campaign attacking Trump's coronavirus response aimed at voters in Michigan, Pennsylvania and Wisconsin.